Peptic ulcer disease: Bleeding

 For those with bleeding peptic ulcers, fluid replacement with crystalloids is sometimes given to maintain volume in the blood vessels.
-Maintaining haemoglobin at greater than 7 g/dL (70 g/L) through restrictive blood transfusion has been associated with reduced rate of death.
+Maintaining haemoglobin at greater than 7 g/dL (70 g/L) through restrictive blood transfusion has been associated with a reduced rate of death.
 Glasgow-Blatchford score is used to determine whether a person should be treated inside a hospital or as an outpatient.
 Intravenous PPIs can suppress stomach bleeding more quickly than oral ones.
 A neutral stomach pH is required to keep platelets in place and prevent clot lysis.
 Tranexamic acid and antifibrinolytic agents are not useful in treating peptic ulcer disease.

 Early endoscopic therapy can help to stop bleeding by using cautery, endoclip, or epinephrine injection.
 Treatment is indicated if there is active bleeding in the stomach, visible vessels, or an adherent clot.
 Endoscopy is also helpful in identifying people who are suitable for hospital discharge.
-Prokinetic agents such as erythromycin and metoclopramide can be given before endoscopy to improve endoscopic view.
+Prokinetic agents such as erythromycin and metoclopramide can be given before endoscopy to improve the endoscopic view.
 Either high- or low-dose PPIs are equally effective in reducing bleeding after endoscopy.
 High-dose intravenous PPI is defined as a bolus dose of 80 mg followed by an infusion of 8 mg per hour for 72 hours—in other words, the continuous infusion of PPI of greater than 192 mg per day.
-Intravenous PPI can be changed to oral once there is no high risk of rebleeding from peptic ulcer.
+Intravenous PPI can be changed to oral once there is no high risk of rebleeding from a peptic ulcer.

 For those with hypovolemic shock and ulcer size of greater than 2 cm, there is a high chance that the endoscopic treatment would fail.
 Therefore, surgery and angiographic embolism are reserved for these complicated cases.
-However, there is a higher rate of complication for those who underwent surgery to patch the stomach bleeding site when compared to repeated endoscopy.
+However, there is a higher rate of complications for those who underwent surgery to patch the stomach bleeding site when compared to repeated endoscopy.
 Angiographic embolisation has a higher rebleeding rate but a similar rate of death to surgery.